New Redistricting Benefits Lawler, Ryan

 State legislature must approve changes

-The state Legislature could approve the maps or reject them and draw its own.
+The state Legislature could approve the maps or reject them and have the IRC craft a second plan.
+If that one is rejected, the Legislature can draw its own.

-The changes likely would not alter how the district voted in 2022 for governor and president, according to data from Redistrictingandyou.org: Voters slightly favored the Republican gubernatorial candidate, Lee Zeldin, over Kathy Hochul, while Joe Biden, the Democratic presidential candidate, easily defeated Donald Trump.
+The changes likely would not have altered how the district voted for governor and president, according to Redistricting & You (redistrictingandyou.org), a site created by the Center for Urban Research at City University of New York: Voters slightly favored the Republican gubernatorial candidate, Lee Zeldin, over Kathy Hochul, while Joe Biden, the Democratic presidential candidate, easily defeated Donald Trump.

-The impact of the changes would be more palpable in District 18, where Ryan is being challenged by Alison Esposito, a Republican who ran unsuccessfully for lieutenant governor in 2022.
+The impact of the changes would be more palpable in District 18, where Ryan is being challenged by Republicans Alison Esposito and Lovelynn Gwinn.
 The district would become bluer, with the IRC excising parts of conservative-leaning western Orange and Ulster counties and adding Saugerties, Woodstock and other Democrat-leaning parts of northern Ulster County.

-According to Redistrictingandyou.org, while Zeldin defeated Hochul by 2.6 percentage points in the 18th District in 2022, she would have narrowly won if the new boundaries had been in place.
-Biden’s share of votes would increase from 54.2 percent to 55.7 percent in the redrawn district.
+According to Redistricting & You, while Zeldin defeated Hochul by 2.6 percentage points in the 18th District in 2022, she would have narrowly won if the new boundaries had been in place.
+Biden’s share of votes would have increased from 54.2 percent to 55.7 percent in the redrawn district.

 If approved, the boundaries would replace ones drawn by a court-appointed expert for the 2022 elections after the IRC commissioners failed to agree and maps created by the Legislature’s Democratic majority for the U.S. House and state Senate were ruled to be an unconstitutional gerrymander.